First impressions dictate our decision-making process on a daily basis.

-The only thing that’s between your email message and your subscriber is the subject line so it’s critical that you become skilled in writing subject lines.
+The only thing that’s between your email message and your subscriber is the subject line, so it’s critical that you become skilled in writing subject lines.

-The difference between a headline and a subject line is that the headline reveals the solution whereas the subject line is meant to tease; to convince the reader to take an additional step.
+The difference between a headline and a subject line is that the headline reveals the solution whereas the subject line is meant to tease to convince the reader to take an additional step.

-Role of a Subject Line
+Role Of A Subject Line

-The only purpose of a subject line is to get the “open”; to make the reader want to open your email.
+The only purpose of a subject line is to get the “open”: to make the reader want to open your email.

 Never try to sell in the subject line.
-That’s done on sales pages.

 The more opens you get, the more clicks you get (to sales pages, etc) which equates to more sales.